 During the lease term in Timberville

-During lease, the rental property belongs to the tenant we respect the renter 's privacy.
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
 As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Timberville, the tenant must allow us to come into the rental property.
-Some good reasons to come into rental are to:
+If Nesbitt Realty has a good reason to access a rental in Timberville, the renter must allow us to enter the rental.
+Some justifiable reasons to go into rental are to:

 - Inspect the rental home,